JimDesu/basis-lang/spec.md

 ### 4.5 Block-Marker Composition

 Block markers compose by adjacency at the same indentation level.
-The composition rules for the eleven markers are summarized below; the operational details of each marker individually are in &sect;4.4.
+The composition rules for the twelve markers are summarized below; the operational details of each marker individually are in &sect;4.4.

 | Marker | Combines with `??`? | Combines with `-`? | Body recovers failures? |
 | --- | --- | --- | --- |